Samyak-Jain-24/my-mp2-project/FP3/README.md

 # LangOS Distributed File System

-A distributed file system implementation in C for collaborative document editing, similar to Google Docs.
-This system supports concurrent access, fine-grained locking, access control, and real-time streaming.
+A distributed file system in C for collaborative document editing.
+It supports concurrent access with sentence-level locks, per-user access control, fault-tolerant storage via replication, and a rich client CLI.

 ## Architecture